dorahacksglobal/Hackathon-Playbook/thedao.md

         - Submit Hackathon proposals.
         - Actively update the proposals with the latest progress.
         - Share their experience and knowledge on hackathon through Hackathon Openbook.
-- **DAO** **Steward**
+- **DAO Steward**
     - Source: Volunteers after interview / DoraHacks assigned
     - Responsibilities & Rights:
         - All Discord channels are open for them.
         - Actively update the announcement Discord channels with the latest Hackathon DAO progress and agenda.
         - Actively maintain the Discord channel of his/her own focus area.
-        - Organize community activities like Hackathon roadshow, project demo show and tech meetups, workshops, etc.
+        - Organize community activities like Hackathon roadshow, project demo show and tech meetups, talks, workshops, etc.
         - Assist hackathon events through hackathon proposal reviewing, hackathon result reviewing, Hackathon DAO product Q&A, reimbursement, etc.
 - **Developer**
     - Source: Applicants after KYC
     - Responsibilities & Rights:
         - Only announcement, topic and show room channels are available for them.
-        - Participate in community activities like Hackathon roadshow, project demo show and tech meetups, etc.
+        - Participate in community activities like Hackathon roadshow, project demo show and tech meetups, workshops, etc.

 ### 2.2 Reputation System

+In Hackathon DAO community we want to use "DAO credit" to reflect a memeber's credibility, community contribution and technical ablity.

+**Who Can Gain the Credits**
+- Anyone in the Hackathon DAO community.
+- The default credits for all members will be zero.

+**How to Gain the Credits**
+- Submit hackathon proposal to Hackathon DAO, get granted and get votes in the seasonal final review.
+The votes obtained of one hacker/team will be converted into Hackathon DAO credits one-to-one.
+- Submit projects in Hakcathon DAO supported hackathon(s) and get votes in the seasonal project faire.
+The votes obtained of one hacker/team will be converted into Hackathon DAO credits one-to-one.
+- Hold technical events like meetups, talks and workshops can get 1-5 creidt(s) depending on the quality and performance of the event.
+The amount issued will be decided by the DAO Steward depending on the audiences' feedback.

+**How to Use the Credits**
+- The community can use the organizer' DAO credits as a reference when evaluate hackathon proposals in future seasons.
+- The creidts can be exchanged into DAO tokens under a one-to-X ratio, so that those trustworthy and active members with solid technical skills can express their opinions.

 ### 2.3.
 Discord